Effective Date: This Policy was last updated on 13 September 2021 at 1.00 p.m. AEST).

 The legal basis for the storage is our legitimate interest.

 Further personal information is only collected if you provide it voluntarily, for example in the context of an enquiry or registration.
 Depending on the area concerned, Spandah uses the personal data provided by you to answer your enquiries, to process your order and for the purpose of technical administration of the websites.
-In detail, the use in the respective areas follows:

 It is also possible for you to register for our Learning Hub.
 For this purpose, you can choose a user name, password and your e-mail address, which will enable you to log in more easily without having to enter your data again.
 Spandah stores the data you enter to set up a customer account through which your orders and access are recorded, executed and processed.
 Spandah will hold your data for further orders and access as long as you maintain your registration.
 You have the right to access, correct or delete your registration data at any time.You may also sign up using social log ins (LinkedIn, Facebook, Google) and using those is subject to the relevant provider’s privacy obligations.